 The college also offers the General Motors (GM) Automotive Service Education Program, a 2-year program developed through a joint agreement between the college, GM and ACDelco.
 Students attend classes while working at a GM dealership.
 Participants can learn to repair and service vehicles using the same tools and equipment used at the dealerships.
 Students in the GM program are required to have their own set of hand tools.

 Portage Lakes Career Center offers an automotive service technician program designed for students hoping to work in auto repair or current mechanics who are seeking ASE certification.
 The program includes a core curriculum that meets NATEF standards.

 The 600-hour program prepares students for entry-level employment as automotive technicians, service managers, auto mechanics, specialty shop technicians and service writers.
 This program can be completed in 36 weeks through evening classes held 4 days each week.
 Students learn about engine repair and performance, brake operation and repair, front wheel and four wheel alignment, testing equipment and automotive diagnostic computers.
 Applicants must take a pre-entrance exam and possess a valid driver's license and proof of insurance.
 Class sizes do not exceed 15 students, and admission is determined by pre-entrance exams and available space.

 Other School Options

-Lorain County Joint Vocational School District, located 35.9 miles from downtown Cleveland, offers an automotive technology program for high school students.
+Lorain County Joint Vocational School District, located 35.9 miles from downtown Cleveland, offers an automotive technology program through its Adult Career Center.
 Polaris Career Center, located 15.8 miles from downtown Cleveland, has automotive technology programs for adults and high school students.
 The programs are based on student interest, so courses may not be available every semester.